 Emotional and physical intimacy are part of every relationship.
 But it turns out the deeper your emotional connection, the better the physical connection might be, too.
+It’s the difference between sex that feels good in the moment and sex that stays on your mind for days.

 Emotional intimacy varies from relationship to relationship.
 You may experience a deep emotional connection with one partner and a less intense connection in another.
 But there is no right or wrong level of emotional intimacy; it's about what works for you both.
 However, increasing the connection you feel with your partner can have some amazing benefits, in and out of the bedroom.
 Relationships with strong emotional intimacy share some similar aspects, such as:

-• Trusting each other.
-It's tough to have emotional intimacy if you don't completely trust your partner.
+- Trusting each other: It's tough to have emotional intimacy if you don't completely trust your partner.
 Trust is easily broken and hard to rebuild.
 But earning and keeping your partner's trust (in the big things as well as the small ones) can help strengthen your emotional bond.

-• Knowing they have your back.
-When you know you can depend on your partner, that can help strengthen your bond with each other.
+- Knowing they have your back: When you know you can depend on your partner, that can help strengthen your bond with each other.
 Having each other's backs builds trust as well as deepens your connection.

-• Being able to communicate.
-When you have an emotional bond with another person, you know you can talk to them about anything.
+- Being able to communicate: When you have an emotional bond with another person, you know you can talk to them about anything.
 That can help clear up misunderstandings and open up avenues to new adventures together.

 Emotional intimacy will naturally wax and wane during the course of a long-term relationship.
 You may feel less emotionally connected when stressed at work, have young children at home, or are experiencing other outside pressures.
 So you shouldn't panic if it feels like you and your partner aren't as connected as you used to be.
 The good thing about emotional intimacy is that you can strengthen the connection over and over again, as long as both partners are willing to work on it.